Last updated on October 23rd, 2024

 This dynamic can lead to a cycle of emotional abuse, with the empath becoming increasingly entrenched in the narcissist’s web of manipulation.

 As the relationship between an empath and a narcissist matures, it often evolves into a codependent dynamic.
-This intricate dance of dependency can be incredibly draining for both parties, but particularly for the empath.

 The empath, fueled by their innate desire to help, heal, and nurture, may find themselves becoming emotionally entrenched in the task of ‘fixing’ the narcissist.